Conflux-Chain/conflux-documentation/docs/general/conflux-basics/spaces.md

 ## **The Relationship Between the Two Spaces**

-Core Space and eSpace are two logically independent spaces with their own transactions, account status, and contracts.
-They share the same ledger (chain) for underlying data storage.
-A block may contain transactions from both Spaces, and they are only differentiated by the transaction type when transactions are executed.
-Each will only impact the account status in its own Space.
+Core Space and eSpace share the same ledger for underlying data storage.
+A single block can contain transactions from both spaces, which are distinguished by their transaction encoding.
+However, they function as two logically independent spaces, each with its own transactions, account statuses, and contracts.

+From a dApp developer's perspective, Core Space and eSpace can be seen as two separate chains with an internal bridge that allows for specific atomic calls.
+Transactions in each space only affect the account status within that particular space unless cross-space calls are made.

+### eSpace Transaction Packing

+In Conflux, eSpace transactions are only included in blocks if the block height is a multiple of 5.
+Since the [v2.4 hardfork](../hardforks/v2.4.md), including eSpace transactions does not affect the packing of Core Space transactions.
+As a result, the maximum block size can be larger at block heights that are multiples of 5 compared to those that are not.

+## Development

 To interact with Core Space, use Conflux-compatible wallet (Fluent), SDK (*-conflux-SDK), and development tools (chainIDE, hardhat).
 To interact with eSpace directly, use the existing tools and products from the Ethereum ecosystem, such as Metamask, Hardhat, Ethers.js, etc. (by simply setting the RPC network of the tool to **[Conflux eSpace RPC](../../espace/network-endpoints.md)**.